pulumi/docs/content/docs/reference/programming-model.md

 // See https://github.com/pulumi/pulumi/issues/1614.
 ```

-Libraries which use JavaScript callbacks as inputs to be provided as source text to resource construction---like the Lambda that is created by the `onObjectCreated` function in the previous example---are built on top of the [pulumi.runtime.serializeFunction] API, which takes aJavaScript `Function` object as input, and returns a `Promise` containing the serialized form of that function.
+Libraries which use JavaScript callbacks as inputs to be provided as source text to resource construction---like the Lambda that is created by the `onObjectCreated` function in the previous example---are built on top of the [pulumi.runtime.serializeFunction] API, which takes a JavaScript `Function` object as input, and returns a `Promise` containing the serialized form of that function.

 When serializing a function to text, the following steps are taken: